patilunmesh/collision_risk_estimation/installation.md

 4. roscore

-5. robag play
+5. robag play -----

 6. python rosnode.py

-7. open rviz and open config file
+7. open rviz and open relevant config file (Unless you are running scripts from carla folder, you can use kitti_related.config)